microsoft/msphpsql/README.md

 *Note: You can run `sudo pecl search sqlsrv` to search for the latest releases and `sudo pecl install sqlsrv-[version]` to install a specific version.
 PECL installs the stable version when version is not specified.
 Drivers are Mac-compatible starting from `4.1.7preview` release.

-On Ubuntu systems only, run:
+On Ubuntu and Debian systems only, run:

     sudo pear config-set php_ini `php --ini | grep "Loaded Configuration" | sed -e "s|.*:\s*||"` system